tarantool/doc/doc/tooling/tcm/tcm_integrity_check.rst

 * Ensure the environment and application files haven’t been modified.
 * Prevent launching or running TCM in a compromised state.
 * Detect unauthorized changes in centralized configuration.

-This feature is available for any application managed by tt, including TCM.

 ..  _tcm_integrity_check_enable: